nextinterfaces/celebritygirls-app/README.md

-Celebrity Girls App
+Celebrity Girls App (Rejected from BlackBerry)
 ====

 Celebrity Girls App allows you to browse for celebrity girls images.
 It was initially designed as BlackBerry PlayBook app.
-Yet after being rejected from BlackBerry app world I am releasing the app as a public domain.
+Yet after being rejected from BlackBerry appworld the app is being released on the public domain.

 ### Demo (WebKit only):
 http://nextinterfaces.com/projects/celebrity-girls/